Assessment | Consultation | CounselingServices

 We offer psychological & educational services for children, adolescents, adults and families.
 Our assessments and counseling can help you find more meaning and help your child be more successful.
 Our services include:

-- Educational and Achievement Testing
+- Cognitive and Achievement Testing

 - Neuroeducational and Neuropsychological Evaluations

 - Child, Parent, and Family Counseling/Psychotherapy and Consultation